 Much of the emphasis in water resource management has revolved around ensuring that users have sufficient quantities of water.
-However, as more water gets used and re-used, as quantities get scarce and feedback loops get even tighter, it is quality that begins to take on a dominant role.
+However, as more water gets used and re-used, as quantities become scarce and feedback loops get even tighter, it is quality that begins to take on a dominant role.

 Water availability is only as good as the quality of that water.
 Both quantity and quality need to be considered at the correct level of detail, and this can mean that at times they should be considered with similar emphasis and with similar expenditure of resources.
-Too often we have failed to integrate the issues of quantity and quality - both with regard to surface water and groundwater.
 The concept of Available Assimilative Capacity, the ability of the water resource to absorb a level of pollution and remain 'serviceable', is as important in water resource management as is the concept of Systems Yield.

 Quantity and quality can no longer be managed in isolation of each other.
 Not that this isolation has ever been total.
-The importance of releasing better quality water from Gariep Dam for freshening the saline water Fish and Sundays rivers in the Eastern Cape, and of the addition of freshening releases from Vaal Barrage to bring water back to an acceptable quality has, inter alia, long been standard practice.
-The consequences of irrigation, the leaching of fertilisers, and more importantly the leaching of salts from deeper soil horizons can render both the lands themselves and the receiving rivers unsuitable for use.
+The importance of releasing better quality water from Brandvlei Dam for freshening the saline water in the lower reaches of the Breede River, and of the addition of freshening releases from Vaal Weir to bring water back to an acceptable quality has, inter alia, long been standard practice.
+The consequences of irrigation, the leaching of fertilisers, and the leaching of salts from deeper soil horizons can render both the lands themselves and the receiving rivers unsuitable for use.
 Diffuse agricultural 'effluent' may be less visible than direct discharges of sewage or industrial effluent, but are no less pernicious.

 Direct discharges to rivers are licensed and managed on the basis of assimilative capacities of those rivers, and on Receiving Water Quality.
-Where these limits are exceeded, often through the cumulative impact of diffuse discharges, water becomes unavailable to some, or even all, users downstream.
-DWAF will licence users to take water, and again to discharge it in recognition that there is generally a cost to the resource in terms of a reduction in quality and a reduction in its further assimilative capacity.
+Should these limits be exceeded, as may happen through the cumulative impact of diffuse discharges, water may become unusable to some, or even all, users downstream.
+DWAF licences users to take water, and again to discharge it, in recognition that the discharge of poor quality water is a cost to the resource in terms of its further use, and in terms of this bringing about a reduction in its further assimilative capacity.
 It is for this reason, and in order to bring about additional management and a strong incentive, that the Waste Discharge Charge System is being developed.
 Discharge users will be obliged to pay, depending on the quantity and quality of their discharge.
+This will put pressure on users and help to bring about a better quality of water in the rivers.

 Surface water quality is affected by many things including sediment and erosion, the diffuse discharges from irrigated farmland (both fertilisers and salinity through leaching), domestic and urban runoff, industrial waste, and sewage discharges.
 Of these, industrial waste and sewage discharges are the easiest to licence and control, but this does not mean that this is problem-free.
 The Department has found that the situation with regard to sewage discharges often far exceeds the standards and conditions demanded by licences.
-There is a problem of compliance with regard to Local Authorities and private operators responsible for waste management systems.
+There is a problem of compliance, a consequence of unacceptable management practices and overloaded systems, with regard to local authorities and private operators responsible for waste management systems.
 Diffuse discharges only compound the problem by reducing the assimilative capacity until the water becomes unfit for use, very expensive to purify, and a danger to human health.